Linear Equations and Inequalities - Complete Interactive Lesson

 Key Takeaways โ Part 3

-Flip the inequality when multiplying/dividing by a negative
+Flip when negative

 Slopes are negative reciprocals: m1โโ m2โ=โ1